Jabulani Sibanda

-Jabulani Sibanda is the former chairman of Zimbabwe National Liberation War Veterans Association (ZNLWVA), an organisation originally comprising all the veterans that fought during the Second Chimurenga or Zimbabwe War of Liberation which ended in 1979, although he took no part in the war.
+Jabulani Sibanda is a Senator in the Parliament of Zimbabwe and the former chairman of Zimbabwe National Liberation War Veterans Association (ZNLWVA), an organisation originally comprising all the veterans that fought during the Second Chimurenga or Zimbabwe War of Liberation which ended in 1979, although he took no part in the war.
 Under his leadership the ZNLWVA mobilised War Veterans and other ZANU PF sympathisers in the forced and often violent appropriation of farmland they claimed to have been stolen during colonisation.
-He was expelled from ZANU-PF in 2014 for being part of the Tsholotsho Declaration.
+He was expelled from ZANU-PF in 2014 for being part of the Joice Mujuru led Zanu pf faction.

 2008 general election

 Robert Mugabe endorsement

 Despite the fact that he was expelled and therefore not a member of ZANU-PF, Sibanda, together with his ally Joseph Chinotimba, led "million-men" marches across the country to endorse President Robert Mugabe as the candidate for ZANU-PF in the March 2008 presidential election.
 Jabulani was inducted as chairman of the war veterans with blessing from Mugabe.
 Mugabe at one time wanted Jabulani to be Matebeleland ZANU-PF chairman, an influential position, but heavyweights in the region refused to acquiesce to this.